-• Abortion, where permitted by state and local laws.
+• Abortion, including abortion drugs dispensed by a provider (including a telemedicine provider), where permitted by state and local laws.

 Prescription drugs - outpatient

 Read this section carefully.
 This plan does not cover all prescription drugs and some coverage may be limited.
 This doesn't mean you can't get prescription drugs that aren't covered; you can, but you have to pay for them yourself.
 For more information about prescription drug benefits, including limits, see the schedule of benefits.